AgilatechSystems/bme280/README.md

 const paramType2 = bme280.typeAtIndex(2);
 const paramVal2  = bme280.valueAtIndexSync(2);
 ```
-If the device is not active, or if any paramter is disabled, the return value will be "none".
+If the device is not active, or if any parameter is disabled, the return value will be "none".

 #### Asynchronous value collection is also available for all indicies.